Understanding the Picture of Normal EKG: Key Components Explained

 4. Inform the Technician: Share a complete list of medications and any existing medical conditions with the technician, as these factors can significantly affect EKG outcomes.

-5. Relax: Arrive at the testing facility 10-15 minutes early to unwind, as stress can influence cardiac activity and distort results.
+5. Relax: Arrive at the testing facility 10-15 minutes early to unwind, as stress can affect heart rate.

 6. Follow Instructions: During the test, listen to the technician's guidance, including remaining still and breathing normally, to ensure accurate readings.

-These steps not only enhance the reliability of EKG results but also align with the latest guidelines for patient preparation.
+These steps not only enhance the reliability of EKG results but also align with the latest guidelines for EKG testing.
 By following these recommendations, patients can improve compliance rates and overall experiences during the testing process.
-Proper EKG preparation is crucial for accurate monitoring results, as inadequate preparation can lead to misleading outcomes due to poor electrode placement.
+Proper EKG preparation is crucial for accurate results, as inadequate preparation can lead to errors.

 Each box represents a step you should take before your EKG test.
 Follow the arrows to see the order in which to prepare, ensuring you don't miss any important actions.